AlvinChiew/appointment-ai/README.md

 ## Overview

-An advanced AI-powered system solution for sales leaders and agencies, centralizing information, automating routine tasks, and enabling data-driven decisions.
+A smart & centralized system for sales leaders and agencies — automating routine tasks, enabling data-driven decisions, and shifting focus from online presence to closing deals face-to-face.

 ![login](assets/login.png)